MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/in-place-system-upgrade.md

 This process takes from 45 to 60 minutes and requires to restart the VM:

-1. Check that the Windows 10 VM isn’t using Azure Disk Encryption or Ephemeral OS Disk features – these features aren’t currently supported.
+1. Check that the Windows 10 VM isn’t using [Azure Disk Encryption](https://docs.microsoft.com[/azure/virtual-machines/windows/disk-encryption-overview) or [Ephemeral OS Disk](https://docs.microsoft.com/azure/virtual-machines/ephemeral-os-disks) features – these features aren’t currently supported.
 2. Check that the Windows 10 VM has at least 2 GB RAM and 20 GB of free disk space on the System Disk (C:\ Drive).
-3. To prevent data loss, backup the Windows 10 VM using Azure Backup or a 3rd-Party backup solution from the Azure Marketplace Backup & Recovery.
+3. To prevent data loss, backup the Windows 10 VM using [Azure Backup](https://docs.microsoft.com/azure/backup) or a 3rd-Party backup solution from the [Azure Marketplace  - Backup & Recovery](https://azuremarketplace.microsoft.com/en-us/marketplace/apps?search=Backup%20%26%20Recovery&page=1).
 4. Check that the backup was successful - turn off the original Windows 10 VM, and verify that a new VM can be successfully restored from the backup and that all applications are running normally.
 5. Either the original Windows 10 VM or the restored VM can be used as a source for in-place system upgrade, but both VMs can’t be running at the same time unless the system name of the VM and IP Addresses on one of the VMs has been changed to prevent conflicts.
-6. Connect to the Windows 10 VM and go to Settings > Updates & Security > Windows Update.
+6. Connect to the Windows 10 VM and go to **Settings** > **Updates & Security** > **Windows Update**.
-7. In Windows Update simple click Check for Updates.
+7. In Windows Update simple select **Check for Updates**.
-8. When the Feature Update appears, click Download and install now.
+8. When the Feature Update appears, select **Download and install now**.
 9. The Feature Update will download, install, and user settings and data will be preserved.
-The VM will restart (reboot) automatically.
+The VM will restart automatically.
 10. General questions can be emailed to Azure VM team at azurevmupgrade@microsoft.com.

 ## Workaround approaches